JonathanRivas457/TuneTracker/README.md

 # TuneTracker
-A tool to analyze chord progressions of bands/artists.
-Utilizing rule mining and statistical techniques, it uncovers patterns and insights in musical compositions.
+TuneTracker is a tool designed to analyze chord progressions of bands and artists.
+By utilizing rule mining and statistical techniques, it uncovers patterns and insights within musical compositions.
+The process begins with retrieving an artist's discography from the Spotify API using their Spotify ID, which includes the artist's albums and songs.
+The song names are then used to scrape chord progressions from chordify.net.

+To enhance generalization and results, the chord progressions are converted to Roman numeral notation.
+For example, a progression of Cm -> Dm -> Gm in the key of C major will be represented as i -> iii -> v in Roman numeral notation.
+These progressions are treated as buckets, and a rule mining algorithm is employed to discover patterns in the artist's music.